-- 1) uid....ms.scriptForCalibration.py: one calibration script for each Execution Block of manually calibrated interferometric data. - 2) uid....ms.scriptForSDCalibration.py: one calibration script for each Execution Block of manually calibrated single-dish data.
-See section 5. - 3) scriptForImagingPrep.py (for manually imaged datasets, if needed): This script contains all necessary steps to prepare imaging that needs to be performed on all calibrated EBs together (therefore cannot be performed by the calibration script for the individual EBs).
+- 1) uid....ms.scriptForCalibration.py: one calibration script for each EB of manually calibrated interferometric data. - 2) uid....ms.scriptForSDCalibration.py: one calibration script for each EB of manually calibrated single-dish data. - 3) scriptForImagingPrep.py (for manually imaged datasets, if needed): this script contains all necessary steps to prepare imaging that needs to be performed on all calibrated EBs together (therefore cannot be performed by the calibration script for the individual EBs).
 These steps may include alignment of frequency grids before concatenation, the concatenation into one MeasurementSet (MS), adjustments to the flux calibration etc. The result is a MS or a set of MSs that are ready for the final imaging.
 If present, this script is run automatically as the last step by the scriptForPI.py (see below). - 4) scriptForPolCalibration.py (for manually calibrated full-polarization data): special calibration routine for full-polarization data that is executed after the per-EB-calibration scripts.
-If present, it will be run automatically by scriptForPl.py (see below). - 5) scriptForImaging.py: (for interferometric data) this script generates the same imaging products (see next section) as those that are stored in the "products" subdirectory of the delivery.
+If present, it will be run automatically by scriptForPl.py (see below). - 5) scriptForImaging.py (for interferometric data): this script generates the same imaging products (see Section 5 below) as those that are stored in the "product" subdirectory of the delivery.
 Where convenient for the data reducer, the scriptForImaging.py may also contain elements that could in principle be put into a scriptForImagingPrep.py.
-In that case, a scriptForImagingPrep.py is not created. - 6) scriptForSDImaging.py: (for manually imaged single-dish data) this script generates the same imaging products (see next section) as those that are stored in the "products" subdirectory of the delivery.
-See also section 5. - 7) scriptForPI.py: in all cases, whether pipeline- or manually calibrated, run this script in the "script" directory in order to regenerate the calibrated MeasurementSet (MS) of the delivered data, after downloading the raw ASDMs.
-The README file contains instructions (or points to them) on how to do this.
+In that case, a scriptForImagingPrep.py is not created. - 6) scriptForSDImaging.py (for manually imaged single-dish data): this script generates the same imaging products (see Section 5 below) as those that are stored in the "product" subdirectory of the delivery. - 7) scriptForPI.py: in all cases, whether pipeline or manually calibrated, run this script in the "script" directory in order to regenerate the calibrated MS of the delivered data, after downloading the raw ASDMs.
+The README file and the QA2 report contain instructions (or points to them) on how to do this.
 Running the scriptForPI.py requires that you have downloaded the ASDM datasets and unpacked them, so that they reside in the "raw" directory (created during unpacking).
-See section 5 for more details.

-Until mid-Cycle 5, the only type of dataset that was not delivered with a scriptForPI.py was the manually calibrated Total Power data.
-See section 5.

-- 8) casa_piperestorescript.py: this script is used by scriptForPI.py to restore the calibrated MS(s) from the raw ASDMs by applying the necessary calibration tables.
-This is only provided in the case of pipeline calibration.
-If it is not provided or it has been removed, the scriptForPI.py will run the casa_pipescript.py instead. - 9) casa_pipescript.py: this script performs the calibration from scratch using Pipeline tasks.
-See the Pipeline documentation (see section 6) for more details. - 10) The pipeline processing request (PPR): an XML file that was used to drive the Pipeline calibration.
-See https://almascience.org/processing/science-pipeline.
+See next Section for more details. - Until mid-Cycle 5, the only type of dataset that was not delivered with a scriptForPI.py was the manually calibrated TP data.
+See Section 5 below. - 8) casa\piperestorescript.py: this script is used by scriptForPI.py in case of pipeline-calibrated data to restore the calibrated MS(s) from the raw ASDMs by applying the necessary calibration tables.
+If it is not provided or it has been removed, the scriptForPI.py will run the casa pipescript.py instead. - 9) casa\pipescript.py: this script performs the calibration from scratch using Pipeline tasks.
+See the ALMA Science Pipeline User's Guide documentation (Section 6) for more details.

+10) The pipeline processing request (PPR): an XML file that was used to drive the Pipeline calibration and/or imaging.
+See https://almascience.org/processing/science-pipeline

-Furthermore, there may be the following script file present in case of solar observations: sun_reduction_util.py (contains helper routines specific to solar data analysis).
+Furthermore, there may be the following script file present in case of solar observations: $sun\reduction\util.py$ (contains helper routines specific to solar data analysis).